WheteThunger/QuickSmelt/README.md

 - Multipliers are baselined against vanilla
 - Works with electric furnaces
 - Furnaces started via electricity or igniters will function the same as furnaces started directly by a player (uMod version will not detect this, causing furnaces to use vanilla rates in those cases)
+- The `OnOvenCook` and `OnOvenCooked` hooks are called correctly, allowing for compatibility with other plugins
 - Increasing speed does not increase the smelting animation speed, but does increase the amount smelted at once
 - Increasing speed only works using whole numbers, like 2.0, 3.0, 4.0 -- This means you cannot achieve speeds like 0.5 or 1.5
 - The "Smelting Frequencies" config has no effect